The best ways to use Marriott points

 |United Airlines (3:1.1)||Virgin Atlantic||Virgin Australia|

 That means if you transfer 3,000 Marriott points to popular carriers like American Airlines, Southwest or Alaska Airlines, you’ll receive 1,000 miles.
-This is a great deal, as Marriott points are generally WAY easier to earn than airline miles.
+This is a great deal, as Marriott points are generally way easier to earn than many airline’s reward currencies.